francescogerardomarra/its/modulo27/39_rest_hello_world.md

 - Suggested actions to resolve the error.

 **To Do:**
-- Standardize error responses with a consistent format (e.g., `ErrorCode`, `ErrorMessage`).
+- Standardize error responses with a consistent format (e.g. `ErrorCode`, `ErrorMessage`).
 - Provide more detailed error messages where necessary.

 ## 6. **Unit and Integration Testing**
 There are no unit or integration tests present in the current codebase.
 For this system to be ready for production, comprehensive testing is required to ensure the correctness of the application, including:
 - Unit tests for services and controllers.
-- Integration tests to validate the complete flow of operations (e.g., creating an order, adding/removing items, etc.).
+- Integration tests to validate the complete flow of operations (e.g. creating an order, adding/removing items, etc.).
 - Mocking database calls to test scenarios without interacting with the actual database.

 **To Do:**